nuitrcs/python-researchers-toolkit/README.md

 Instructors: Pascal Paschos, Janna Nugent, Alper Kinaci, Matthew Rich

-## Schedule
+## Schedule for December 1st
     Why Python?

-    How to use PyCharm
+    Hands On: How to use PyCharm

-    Python Scripts:
+    Hands On: Python Scripts
         Print
         Comments
         Math